TANGHuyming/TANGHuyming/README.md

 <h1 align="center">Hi, I'm Huyming Tang 👋</h1>

 <p align="center">
-  Frontend developer & Computer Science undergraduate from Cambodia.<br/>
+  Fullstack developer & Computer Science undergraduate from Cambodia.<br/>
   Building things for the web — one component at a time.
 </p>